DoctorKhan/The-Social-Game-Book/src/20_part/170_hollow_middle_architecture_isolation.md

 ### The Sphere of Kinship (The Community)

 This is the middle circle, representing your direct, horizontal, high-trust relationships.
 It includes family (both blood and chosen), close friends, neighbors, and the small, resilient community networks we call "the Flotilla."
 It is the natural container for the individual.
 Its state of health is determined by **co-regulation, mutual aid, and authentic belonging**.

+**Scientific Basis**: This sphere corresponds to **Level 1 (Intimate Groups)** in the social scale framework—the zone of personal trust where you can maintain stable relationships with up to ~150 people (Dunbar's Number).
+This is where the Family protocol naturally operates through informal, consensus-based organization.

 **Healthy Kinship Sphere Characteristics:**